Current Projects

 Title VI and Public Participation Planning

-Learn more about the NVCOG's efforts to ensure non-discrimination, enhance accessibility, and engage the community.
-The NVCOG is seeking feedback to ensure that its planning processes are inclusive to all.
+Learn more about the NVCOG's efforts to ensure non-discrimination, enhance accessibility, and engage the community in the planning process.

 Transportation Guide to the Greater Naugatuck Valley Region